-The gold standard for detection of IHNV is the isolation of the virus in cell culture followed by its immunological or molecular identification.
-The infected specimens are completely homogenised (either by stomacher, blender or mortar and pestle with sterile sand) and subsequently suspended in an antibiotic-supplemented culture medium.
+The infected specimens are ground up in a mortar with the help of sand, then put in solution in an antibioticsupplemented culture medium.
+It is also possible to use stomacher or blender.
 The preparation is centrifuged and a 24-well cell culture plate is inoculated with a serial dilution of the supernatant.
 After 1 hour's incubation at optimal temperature culture medium is added to each well and the plate is incubated until a cytopathogenic effect is observed.
 At this point, the plate is frozen.
 It is ready to be tested by ELISA.
-The test uses 96-well microtitration plates sensitised by a monoclonal antibody specific for the IHN virus.
-Rows A, C, E, G have been sensitised with this antibody and rows B, D, F, H contain non specific antibodies.
+The test uses 96-well microtitration plates sensitised by specific antibodies for the SVC virus.
+Rows A, C, E, G have been sensitised with these antibodies and rows B, D, F, H contain non specific antibodies.
 These control rows allow the differentiation between specific immunological reactions and non specific binding so as to eliminate false positives.

-The supernatants are incubated on the microplate for 1 hour at $21^{\circ}C$ +/- $3^{\circ}C$.
+The supernatants are incubated on the microplate for 1 hour at $21^{\circ}C + -3^{\circ}C$.

-After this first incubation step, the plate is washed and incubated for 1 hour with the conjugate, a peroxidase labelled anti-IHNV specific monoclonal antibody.
+After this first incubation step, the plate is washed and incubated for 1 hour with the conjugate, a peroxidase labelled anti-SVCV specific monoclonal antibody.
 After this second incubation, the plate is washed again and the chromogen (tetramethylbenzidine) is added.
 This chromogen has the advantages of being more sensitive than the other peroxidase chromogens and not being carcinogenic.

-If IHNV is present in the cell culture supernatant, the conjugate remains bound to the corresponding microwells and the enzyme catalyses the transformation of the colourless chromogen into a pigmented compound.
-The intensity of the resulting blue colour is proportionate to the titre of IHNV in the supernatant.
+If SVCV is present in the cell culture supernatant, the conjugate remains bound to the corresponding microwells and the enzyme catalyses the transformation of the colourless chromogen into a pigmented compound.
+The intensity of the resulting blue colour is proportionate to the titre of SVCV in the supernatant.
 The enzymatic reaction can be stopped by acidification and the resulting optical density at 450 nm recorded using a photometer.
 The signals recorded for the negative control microwells are subtracted from the corresponding positive microwells.
-A positive control is provided with the kit so as to validate the test results.
+A positive control antigen is provided with the kit so as to validate the test results.